juliaguida/oystercard/pills/git.md

 ![Step six](https://dchtm6r471mui.cloudfront.net/hackpad.com_mKMM4CQ89LW_p.52567_1381247504285_Screen%20Shot%202013-10-08%20at%2016.49.02.png)

 This gives you the history of all changes, including who made them and when they were made.
-The long incomprehensible number (56d9881253...) is the unique number of every commit.
+The long incomprehensible number (`56d9881253...`) is the unique number of every commit.
 We need it because the commit messages are not guaranteed to be unique.

 ### Removing files

-For a final example, let's delete the gitText file completely and add another blank file called moreGitText.
+For a final example, let's delete the `gitText` file completely and add another blank file called `moreGitText`.
 Then run git status.

 ```
 rm gitText